elbruno/OpenAI-Plugin-NET-Sample/README.md

 In order to test the plugin you need access to the ChatGPT plugins developer program.
 To gain access to ChatGPT plugins, [join waitlist here](https://openai.com/waitlist/plugins)!

-To test the ChatGPT plugin without using ChatGPT, you can use the [SemanticKernel.TestPlugIn](../SemanticKernel.TestPlugIn/README.md) console application.
+Since there is currently a waitlist for creating plugins for ChatGPT, we'll also demonstrate how you can test the Pets plugin with [Semantic Kernel](https://learn.microsoft.com/en-us/semantic-kernel/overview/).
+The [SemanticKernel TestPlugIn Console App](src/SemanticKernel.TestPlugIn/README.md) is a sample demo to test a plugin without using ChatGPT and using Azure OpenAI Services or OpenAI APIs.

 ## Getting started